orvedahl/finite-difference/Notes.md

 ```

 # Testing
+There are three types of tests:
+ * unit : test individual modules in an isolated manner, i.e., without dependencies
+ * integration : verify that different modules work together when combined as a group
+ * functional : check that the entire application is behaving as expected
+As an example, build a phone with a battery and a sim card:
+ * unit test : check battery for life/capacity, check sim card for activation
+ * integration test : battery and sim card are combined/integrated so start the phone
+ * functional test : check phone for features from the user point of view, e.g.,
+   does it connect using the sim card, is the battery supplying adequate power.
+Usually these tests are done in order: first unit, then integration, finally functional.

+Unit tests are used to verify that individual functions do what they advertise; correct
+behavior, correct output with valid input, appropriate failure with invalid input.
+This
+is done in an isolated manner, so there are no dependencies on other modules/functions.

+Integration tests allow for dependencies between modules/functions in order to test
+how well they place with one another.
+Multiple modules are combined/integrated together
+and testing of their combined behavior is completed.
+There are three approaches:
+ * Big Bang
+ * Top Down
+ * Bottom Up
+In the Big Bang approach, all modules are integrated and tested as a whole at one time.
+This is good if multiple modules are ready to go at the same time, but it can be quite
+difficult to track down failures.
+In the Top Down approach, modules are integrated
+one by one until all modules have been integrated.
+The modules are added starting at the
+higher levels and moves down to the lower levels.
+This is very organic in that it
+mimics how things happen in the real environment.
+The major functionality is only
+tested at the very end.
+With the Bottom Up approach, modules are integrated starting
+at the lower levels and moving up towards the higher levels.
+This means higher-level
+issues are only identified at the end of the process.

+Functional testing looks at the entire application for correct behavior compared to
+expected behavior.
+In this way, it is more of a black-box type testing.

 Testing should make use of assertions through the `assert` statement.
 Assertions should
 only be used to track down bugs during development; the user should never encounter them.
 As the assertions take up time and resources, they should be disabled for production code.